@authhero/multi-tenancy

 Key Concepts

-- Child Tenants: Independent tenants with their own users, applications, and configuration
+control_plane) that manages all other tenants - Child Tenants: Independent tenants with their own users, applications, and configuration

 Token-Based Access Control